Constructible sheaves and functions up to infinity: Introduction

 \section{Introduction}

-Sheaf theory is a mathematical tool to treat the dichotomy local/global and it is not surprising that it appears now as essential in topological data analysis (TDA).
-Of course, sheaves have to be used in their derived version.
+Sheaf theory is a mathematical tool to treat the dichotomy local/global and it is not surprising that it appears now as essential in topological data analysis (TDA), its use in this field appearing first in Justin Curry's thesis~\cite{Cu13}.
+Of course, sheaves have to be treated in their derived version.
 To illustrate this point, see Example~\ref{exa:fourier} below.
-It seems that the use of sheaf theory in TDA appeared first in Justin Curry's thesis~\cite{Cu13} and the derived point of view was first emphazised in~\cite{KS18}.

 On the other-hand, sheaf theory is a very general theory, perhaps too general for applications.
-In the TDA practice's one essentially encounters sheaves associated to subsets which are topologically ``reasonable'' and there is a perfectly suited framework for such sheaves, this is that of constructible sheaves or sometimes, on real vector spaces, piecewise linear (PL) sheaves (see~\cite{KS21a}).
-The triangulated category of constructible sheaves over a commutative Noetherian ring $\cor$ on a real analytic manifold plays an increasing role in various fields of mathematics and is perfectly understood.
+In TDA one essentially encounters sheaves associated to subsets which are topologically ``reasonable'' and there is a perfectly suited framework for such sheaves, namely that of constructible sheaves or sometimes, on real vector spaces, piecewise linear (PL) sheaves (see~\cite{KS21a}).
+The triangulated category of constructible sheaves over a commutative Noetherian ring $\cor$ on a real analytic manifold plays an increasing role in various fields of mathematics and is well understood.

-To an abelian or a triangulated category, one naturally associates its Grothendieck group: any additive function defined on the objects of the category with values in a commutative group factorizes uniquely through the Grothendieck group and in some sense, this group contains all the additive informations of the category.
+To an abelian or a triangulated category, one naturally associates its Grothendieck group: any function defined on the objects of the this category, additive with respect to exact sequences or to distinguished triangles and with values in a commutative group, factorizes uniquely through the Grothendieck group and, in some sense, this group contains all the additive informations of the category.
 When $\cor$ is a field of characteristic $0$, the Grothendieck group of the triangulated category of constructible sheaves is known to be isomorphic to the group of constructible functions as well as to that of Lagrangian cycles.

-Recall that constructible functions and Lagrangian cycles first appeared in the complex analytic setting with Masaki Kashiwara~\cite{Ka73} and in the algebraic setting with Robert McPherson~\cite{MP74}.
+Recall that constructible functions and Lagrangian cycles first appeared in the complex analytic setting with Masaki Kashiwara~\cite{Ka73} and in the algebraic setting with Robert MacPherson~\cite{MP74}.
 In the complex setting, Lagrangian cycles were studied for their functorial properties by several people and in particular by Victor Ginsburg~\cite{Gi86} and Claude Sabbah~\cite{Sab85}.
 The real case was first treated in~\cite{Ka85}.
 See also~\cite{KS90}*{Ch.~IX, Notes} for an history of the subject.
+Lagrangian cycles are not so easy to describe, contrarily to constructible functions and we shall not study them here.